yang-hsiao/OpenSemanticComm/README.md

 This repository organizes open source code in the field of semantic communication.

+Give this project a star if you find it useful — it helps others discover the repo!
+And don't forget to watch for updates

 | Title | Source | code |
 | --- | --- | --- |
 | [Compression Ratio Learning and Semantic Communications for Video Imaging](https://ieeexplore.ieee.org/abstract/document/10539255) | JSTSP 2024 | [Official Version](https://github.com/Bowen-zhang96/CRL-SemCom-VidCI) |